The best free attraction in every state and DC

 District of Columbia: Library of Congress, Washington DC

-The perfect stop for book-loving visitors to the capital, the vast Library of Congress spreads itself over three buildings: the John Adams Building, the James Madison Memorial Building and the Thomas Jefferson Building, all on the iconic Capitol Hill.
-The latter is the most impressive site of all, with intricate gilding, grand columns and arches and frescoes.
-Then there's the books: the library holds 164 million tomes, documents and other relics, making it the largest library in the world.
+The perfect stop for book-loving visitors to the capital, the vast Library of Congress spreads itself over three buildings: the John Adams Building, the James Madison Memorial Building, and the Thomas Jefferson Building, all on the iconic Capitol Hill.
+The latter is the most impressive site of all, with intricate gilding, grand columns, arches, and frescoes.
+Then there's the books: the library holds over 39 million of them, as part of a collection of more than 167 million items, making it the largest library in the world.
 All three buildings are free to enter.
-Here are more of the world's most incredible libraries.

 Florida: National Naval Aviation Museum, Pensacola